uber/zanzibar/README.md

 ModuleClass | DependsOn | DependedBy
 ----------- | --------- | ----------
-client | N/A | middleware, endpoint
+client | N/A | adapter, middleware, endpoint
+adapter | client | endpoint
 middleware | client | endpoint
-endpoint | client, middleware | service
-service | endpoint | N/A
+endpoint | adapter, client, middleware | service service | endpoint | N/A

 This table exhausts the possible immediate or direct dependency relationships among builtin module classes.
-Take endpoint module class for example, an endpoint module can depend on client or middleware modules but not endpoint or service modules.
+Take endpoint module class for example, an endpoint module can depend on adapter, client, or middleware modules but not endpoint or service modules.
 The reasoning for such rules aligns with the abstractions the module classes represent.

 The `ModuleClass` struct has `DependsOn` and `DependedBy` public fields, which makes it simple to extend the dependency rules with custom module class, e.g., we can define a custom module class `task` that abstracts common business workflow by setting its `DependsOn` field to client and `DependedBy` field to endpoint.